North Manchester Public Library

 Financial Resources and Sustainability

 The North Manchester Public Library receives major funding support through local property tax revenue, and to a lesser degree local income taxes such as LIT, CVET and FIT.
 The library maintains both LIRF and Rainy Day funds.
 The library also has several endowment funds established through the Community Foundation of Wabash County that are drawn from yearly.
-The Friends of the Library support many library programs especially children’s programming.
-Although there are many unknowns at this time due to the current global COVID-19 pandemic, the library administration anticipates that funding will remain adequate to continue operation of the library to meet standards and community needs.
+The Friends of the Library support many library programs, especially children’s programming.

 Personnel Professional Development